 For non-professional transcriptionists, the average time to transcribe an hour-long audio or video file is 6 hours (or more if you do not own proper transcribing equipment).
 Not to mention synchronizing your transcript to a video file for captioning!
 That’s a lot of time and resources to sacrifice for menial transcription work.

 If you simply do not have a lot of extra time and would rather have your staff do tasks they were originally hired to do, outsourcing to a general transcription service is the best way to go!
 In addition to having the highest possible quality transcripts conveniently delivered to you at your preferred turnaround time, you can hire a general transcription provider willing to go the extra mile to take care of all your sermon transcription needs.
-In particular, TranscriptionWing is a one stop shop offering flexible turnarounds, transcript format customization, branding, time stamping, speaker identification or labeling, video captioning, and subtitling services.
-You won’t need to put finishing touches on your sermon transcripts yourself!
+In particular, TranscriptionWing is a one stop shop offering various features and services that will ultimately help polish your transcriptions and your work in general.
+Some of the great features you’ll find here in TranscriptionWing are:

 In summary, self-transcribing your sermons and outsourcing to a transcription company both have their own ways and levels of practicality.
-DIY transcriptions can save or cost you more money on certain situations, but hiring a general transcription company is surely the wiser choice for higher quality and more efficient bulk transcripts completion.
+DIY transcriptions can save or cost you more money in certain situations.
+But hiring a general transcription company is surely the wiser choice for higher quality and more efficient bulk transcripts completion.